 In a standard permanent income model, consumption growth should react one-to-one to permanent income shocks, while it should not be affected much by transitory shocks.
 We find that the coefficient on transitory income innovations is statistically not different from zero, indicating that temporary income shocks are effectively insured.
-We estimate the coefficient on permanent innovations at 0.22, indicating that there is a substantial amount of insurance of permanent income shocks.
+We estimate the coefficient on permanent innovations at 0.29, indicating that there is a substantial amount of insurance of permanent income shocks.
 Blundell, Pistaferri, and Preston (2008) report estimates between 0.2 and 0.6, depending on the definition of income they use.
 Our results, therefore are at the lower end of the estimates obtained by Blundell, Pistaferri, and Preston (2008).
 We discuss why that could be the case in Section 5, after presenting our results.

 Using expectation data directly in the Euler equation has several other justifications, apart from testing the empirical significance of the income shocks in affecting consumption.
 First, we can use subjective expectations as useful instruments when estimating the Euler equation, which imply a potential gain in the efficiency of the estimates.
 Second, comparing estimation results with and without expectational errors in the Euler equation can be informative about the validity of the model and about the rationality of expectations.
 Finally, the availability of expectations can change the nature of the identification strategies available for the estimation of the Euler equation.
-The estimation of the traditional Euler equation needs long time series data since the orthogonality conditions only hold in expectations.
+The estimation of Euler equation, as typically done in the literature, needs long time series data, since the orthogonality conditions only hold in expectations.
 As our Euler equation directly accounts for the expectational errors, the estimates are consistent even when estimated on short time series.
-Our results show that accounting for expectational errors does not improve the efficiency of our estimates and does not lead to statistically different point estimates.
-This indicates that the estimates of the Euler equation with appropriate instruments are consistent with rational expectations.